Amy Rose : Le guide complet du personnage emblématique de Sonic

 • Accessory: red headband

-• Signature weapon: Piko Piko hammer , popularized from Sonic the Fighters (1996) onwards and then recurring in the 3D era
+• Signature Weapon: Piko Piko Hammer, popularized from Sonic the Fighters (1996) then recurring in the 3D era

-🖼️ Fan of Amy in her "New Yoke" version?
-Go check out Rusty Rose , her cybernetic variant in Sonic Prime .
+🖼️ Fan of Amy's "New Yoke" version?
+Check out Rusty Rose, her cybernetic variant in Sonic Prime.

 Personality

-Amy is defined by her optimism and determination .
-She believes in the good in others, defends her friends , and never gives up on a goal (including Sonic).
-This tenacity sometimes serves as a source of humor, but it also reveals a heroine capable of acting independently of Sonic .
+Amy is defined by her optimism and determination.
+She believes in the good in others, defends her friends, and never gives up on a goal (including Sonic).
+This tenacity sometimes serves as comic relief, but it also reveals a heroine capable of acting without Sonic.

-• Empathetic : she takes the side of the weakest.
+• Empathetic: she takes the side of the weak.

-• Romantic : his love for Sonic is a recurring running gag .
+• Romantic: her love for Sonic is a recurring running gag.

-Her signature weapon allows her to strike hard, break obstacles, and perform spinning attacks.
+Her iconic weapon allows her to hit hard, break obstacles, and perform spinning attacks.
 In some games, she also uses it to propel herself and gain height.

 • Hammer Jump / Hammer Tornado (depending on the game): mobility and circular attacks.

-• Card reading / intuition : ability present in some titles (e.g., Sonic Battle ), not a systematic power.
+• Map Reading / Intuition: ability present in some titles (e.g., Sonic Battle), not a systematic power.

 🧸 For a cute touch at home, check out the Sonic figurines (Amy, Team Rose, etc.).